lironglu/skia/README.md

 ### Install ffmpeg

 Skia depends on ffmpeg to render video.
-You can use Homebrew to install ffmpeg.
+You can use Homebrew to install [ffmpeg](https://ffmpeg.org/documentation.html).

 ```
 brew install ffmpeg
 ```

-It looks that supporting playing video in Lottie animation is still an experimental feature.
+Supporting playing video in Lottie animation is still an experimental feature.
 So you need to config `experimental/ffmpeg/BUILD.gn` to be able to let compiler and linker know where to find header files and static libraries needed.
-So I added one argument `skia_ffmpeg_path` in `skia.gni` and modified `experimental/ffmpeg/BUILD.gn` to use those configurations.
+So I changed build file and added one argument `skia_ffmpeg_path` in [skia.gni](./gn/skia.gni) and modified [experimental/ffmpeg/BUILD.gn](./experimental/ffmpeg/BUILD.gn) to use this setting.
+The default value of argument `skia_ffmpeg_path` is `getenv("FFMPEG_HOME")`.
+So you also need to add one system environment variable `FFMPEG_HOME` to specifiy ffmepg installation folder such as `/usr/local/Cellar/ffmpeg/4.4`.

 ### Generate build files